xytovl/steam-runtime-tools/bin/launch-client.md

 that will run successfully inside the container, for example `steam-runtime-system-info`, `xterm` or `bash -i`.

+For a Steam game that runs under the "Steam Linux Runtime 1.0 (scout)" compatibility tool, the procedure is similar, but you would usually set its Steam Launch Options to

+    STEAM_COMPAT_LAUNCHER_SERVICE=scout-in-container %command%

+so that the debugging commands are run in the `scout` compatibility environment.

 For a Steam game that runs under Proton 7.0 or later, if you set its Steam Launch Options to